(Bangkok, Chiang Mai)

 The Paradise Luxury Cruise will come to an end on Tuan Chau Island between 10.30am and 11.00am.
 From here you will drive back to Hanoi.

-Fly one way from Hanoi to Danang.
+Fly from Hanoi to Danang.

 At Anantara Hoi An Resort experience an idyllic blend of riverside relaxation in Anantara luxury, a UNESCO World Heritage Site on your doorstep, and beautiful beach life just a short bicycle or boat ride away.
 Scenically positioned on the banks of the Thu Bon River, Anantara Hoi An Resort is a charming boutique retreat in the historic port town of Hoi An.
 Designed with French, Dutch, Chinese and Japanese influences that reveal Hoi An’s fascinating cultural diversity, split level rooms and suites open onto porches with comfortable daybeds, overlooking the river or a garden courtyard.
 Delve into Vietnamese culture with language, savour authentic local dishes and popular world flavours in elegant and casual settings beside the river.
 Meet up at the heritage inspired wine bar for an atmospheric view of Hoi An’s street life or laze by the pool and let the staff bring an exotic cocktail to your sun bed.